avikodre03/userDash/README.md

-# ⚡ Next.js Full-Stack AI Dashboard
+# ⚡ Next.js Full-Stack - UserDash

 > A complete full-stack application featuring User Management, CRUD operations, and an integrated AI Chatbot powered by the Groq SDK.